 - City parks and green spaces re-opened on 4 May.

-- The mandatory use of a face mask in public transport, taxis, hospitals, elevators, and recommended when visiting public services such as supermarkets, hairdressers and other retail spaces.
+- The mandatory use of a face mask in public transport, taxis, hospitals, elevators, and public services such as supermarkets, hairdressers and other retail spaces.

 - Social distancing measures are in place in supermarkets and pharmacies allowing one person per 15 square metres.
 Hand sanitiser pumps have been installed at shop entrances and exits for compulsory use by customers.
 Cash transactions are to be avoided where possible.